kliment-olechnovic/curriculum-vitae/Kliment_Olechnovic_CV.markdown

 My current scientific goal is to elevate the field of the **analysis of 3D molecular structures** to the next level using **computational geometry** (particularly the Voronoi tessellations) in synergy with **machine learning**.

-Currently I am a member of two research groups: [GruLab](https://grulab.imag.fr) and [VU GMC Bioinformatics](<https://bioinformatics.lt>).
+I am a member of the [VU GMC Bioinformatics](<https://bioinformatics.lt>) research group.
+In 2023-2025 I was also a member of the [GruLab](https://grulab.imag.fr) research group.

 ## General information

 **Occupation**
-: MSCA Postdoctoral Fellow at CNRS Laboratoire Jean Kuntzmann, Grenoble, France (from 2023/09 to 2025/08) : on sabbatical leave as Senior Researcher at Vilnius University Life Sciences Center until 2025/09
+: Senior Researcher at Vilnius University Life Sciences Center

 **Email**
 : <kliment.olechnovic@bti.vu.lt>